RMDLO/multidlo/README.md

   </a>
 </p>

 This repository contains the code for MultiDLO, an algorithm for tracking multiple DLOs from RGB-D streams.
 This software is an implementation of our paper, *MultiDLO: Simultaneous Shape Tracking of Multiple Deformable Linear Objects with Global-Local Topology Preservation*, by Jingyi Xiang and Holly Dinkel.
-All code is implemented in Python, and the paper preprint is shared [**here**](https://doi.org/10.48550/arXiv.2310.13245).
+Code is implemented in Python and C++, and the paper preprint is shared [**here**](https://doi.org/10.48550/arXiv.2310.13245).

 ## Get Started